 Exercise helps the body produce numerous pleasure chemicals; over time, it can help the brain rewire itself.

 A 2016 study examined the effects of exercise on people in treatment for methamphetamine abuse.
 It found that after just eight weeks of exercise, the dopamine receptors in their brains became more receptive.
 With a new source of dopamine, they were able to resist relapse.
+Many luxury rehab centers provide on site gyms and exercise equipment and can even craft a program based on getting you in shape.

 Other Benefits of Exercise